ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

-# Node Bootstrapping
+# Node Bootstrap

-Node Bootstrap is the process of how a node *securely* downloads linear chain blocks or DAG chain vertices to recreate the latest state of the chain locally.
+Node Bootstrap is the process of how a node *securely* downloads linear chain blocks or DAG (Directed Acyclic Graphs) chain vertices to recreate the latest state of the chain locally.

 Bootstrap must guarantee that the local state of a node is in sync with the state of other valid nodes.
 Once bootstrap is completed, a node has the latest